meganskrobacz/CCIS/NEUcre_Project_Feb_2020/README.md

-<h1> NEUcre Project </h1>
+<h1> NEUchre Project </h1>
 This was my first big project using C for my Algorithms class.
-This was a take on the game Eucre (https://en.wikipedia.org/wiki/Euchre).
+This was a take on the game Euchre (https://en.wikipedia.org/wiki/Euchre).
 Although some starter code was provided to us, we were responsible for actually implementing the functions and logic.

 Below is my write-up for the assignment I completed at the time.